 Basic Database Access¶

-- Connect to your database
+- Establish a connection to your database

 - Load a specific database table

-- Convert data to a desired format
+- Convert the data to a desired format

-- Modify data via
+- Modify the data using

 simmate.toolkit